 My name is Elia Kabanov, and I’m a science writer covering the past, present, and future of technology.
 I’m interested in climate change, renewable energy, artificial intelligence, biotechnology, culture, and numerous other topics.

-In the last two decades, I have worked with the British Council, Novartis, American Bar Association, Siemens, Yandex, Grist.org, and Meduza.
+Over the last two decades, I have worked with the British Council, Novartis, American Bar Association, Siemens, Friedrich-Ebert-Stiftung, IREX, Open Society Foundations, Grist.org, International Republican Institute, Yandex, and Meduza.

 In 2008, I founded metkere.com, an award-winning science, culture, and technology blog.
-From 2018 to 2022, I worked as a science writer and digital advisor for Tayga.info, one of the last remaining independent media outlets in Russia.
-In 2022, I became a co-author and presenter at a brand new YouTube channel on all things science.
-It now has more than 400,000 subscribers.
+From 2018 to 2022, I worked as a science writer and digital advisor for Tayga.info, one of Russia’s last remaining independent media outlets.
+In 2022, I became a co-author and presenter at a brand-new YouTube channel on all things science.
+It now has more than 480,000 subscribers.

-For more than ten years, I have written monthly columns on historical films and TV series for the Diletant magazine.
-That’s 125 reviews and counting.
+Since 2012, I have written monthly columns on historical films and TV series for the Diletant magazine.
+That’s over 150 reviews and counting.

 In 2011, I co-authored the book Scientific Answers to Space Questions.
 In 2016, I composed and edited a handbook on science communications.
 I am writing a book based on my course at ITMO University, aiming to provide a comprehensive resource for aspiring science communicators.

-My interviews and expert commentaries were featured on BBC, DW and BILD, in The New York Times, CoinDesk, Le Monde, 7×7, The Calvert Journal, Animal, MDR, Delfi, El Diario, Lifehacker, and in other outlets.
+My interviews and expert commentaries were featured on BBC, DW and BILD, in The New York Times, CoinDesk, Le Monde, News Shopper, 7×7, The Calvert Journal, Animal, Spektrum.de, MDR, Delfi, El Diario, Lifehacker, and in other outlets.

 Over the years, I was affiliated with corporations, startups, media, NGOs, museums, and universities.
 Contact me if you think my experience will be helpful to your organization.